nikhilgowdawork/transaction-risk-score-and-decision-system/readme.md

 # Transaction Risk Scoring & Decision System

 ## Overview
-This project is a machine learning-based transaction risk scoring system.
+This project is a machine learning and deep learning based transaction risk scoring system.
-It predicts the fraud probability of a credit card transaction and assigns a decision (Allow / Review / Block) based on a configurable risk threshold.
+It predicts the fraud probability of a credit card transaction and assigns a final decision (Safe / Fraud) using configurable risk thresholds.

-The system simulates real-time risk evaluation using historical transaction data.
+The system simulates real-time transaction risk evaluation using historical transaction data and an interactive Streamlit interface.

 ## Problem Statement
-Financial institutions face significant losses due to fraudulent transactions.
+Financial institutions lose billions annually due to fraudulent transactions.
+Detecting fraud quickly and accurately is critical for preventing financial loss and protecting customers.

-This system predicts fraud risk using historical data and applies decision logic to support automated transaction control.
+This system analyzes transaction patterns using machine learning and deep learning models to estimate fraud probability and assist automated transaction decision systems.

 ## Approach
+The pipeline follows these steps
+### 1.data Preprocessing: ###
+- Data cleaning
-- Data preprocessing and scaling using StandardScaler
+- Feature Scaling Using StandardScaler
+### 2.Imbalance Handling: ###
+- Fraud datasets are highly imbalanced
-- Imbalance handling using SMOTE
+-Handled using SMOTE
+ ### 3.Model Training ###
-- Model training using XGBoost
+ - XGBoost Classifier for fraud prediction
+ - Autoencoder (Deep Learning) for anomaly detection
+### 4.Risk Scoring: ###
+- Fraud probability generated from the model
-- Probability-based risk scoring
+- Converted into a percentage risk score
-- Custom decision threshold logic
+### 5.Decision Logic ###
+- Threshold-based classification
+- Final output: Safe ✅ or Fraud ❌

+### 6.User Interface ###
-- Interactive Streamlit interface
+- Built using Streamlit
+- Simulates real-time fraud analysis

 ## Features
 - Fraud probability score (%)